About Vesna

 Collabs

-Vesna is the co-founder of and she currently works alongside Antonija Mežnarić as an editor and publisher at the Croatian small press Shtriga, where she’s copyedited and helped edit several novels, novellas and collections, including the recent beauty called Slavic Supernatural.
+Vesna is the co-founder of and she currently works alongside Antonija Mežnarić as an editor and publisher at the Croatian small press Shtriga, where she’s copyedited and helped edit several novels, novellas and collections, including the beauty called Slavic Supernatural.

 On the home front, she’s the co-founder and co-editor of the Croatian online magazine for speculative fiction Morina kutija, with Antonija Mežnarić and Igor Rendić, and there’s even a writing podcast (in Croatian) there, Mora FM, the place to go for tea and coffee on writing and publishing SFF&H as a south-Slavic author.